Discover the Magnificence Fort of Nossa Senhora de Monte Serrat

 • Shape

-The Nossa Senhora de Monte Serrat Fort has an irregular polygonal shape, typical of the fortifications of the time, with protruding bastions that allowed for ample covering fire and greater resistance against attacks.
-This structure facilitated defence and visibility in the surrounding area, minimising blind spots and improving protection against enemy artillery attacks.
+The Fort of Nossa Senhora de Monte Serrat has an irregular polygonal shape, typical of fortifications of the period, with projecting bastions that allowed for wide-ranging fire coverage and greater resistance to attack.
+This structure facilitated defence and provided all-round visibility, minimising blind spots and improving protection against enemy artillery fire.

 • Walls and Towers

-The walls are thick and made of stone and lime masonry, providing a solid barrier against artillery attacks.
-The fort includes watchtowers at its angles, which were used to observe movement in the bay and around the city.
+The walls are thick and built of stone and lime mortar, providing a solid barrier against artillery attacks.
+The fort features watchtowers at its corners, which were used to observe movement in the bay and around the town.

-The fort’s entrance is protected by a sturdy wooden door, surrounded by defensive walls.
-Inside, there are lodgings for the soldiers, weapons and ammunition stores, as well as a small chapel dedicated to Our Lady of Monte Serrat, after whom the fort is named.
+The entrance to the fort is protected by a sturdy wooden gate, surrounded by defensive walls.
+Inside, there are barracks for the soldiers, armouries and ammunition stores, as well as a small chapel dedicated to Our Lady of Monte Serrat, after whom the fort is named.

 4. Decline and Current Use